Is the Redmine Hacks idea supportable?

 It has only been just over a day since you first announced the site.
 I would give it at least a few months to see if any interest builds.

-RE: Is the Redmine Hacks idea supportable? - Added by Eric Davis almost 10 years ago
+RE: Is the Redmine Hacks idea supportable? - Added by Eric Davis about 15 years ago

 Give it some time to grow, I could see it becoming really useful once Redmine plugins take off.
 Don't take what I say on IRC as the majority, I'm very paranoid with where my data is stored :)

 1. Spend some time to make a custom theme for Redmine Hacks.
 Make it stand out and be bold.

 2. Start a few example projects.
 People are more apt to join a community if there is activity in it already.